SecDevOps-jmcdonough/se-conf-sdwan-workshop/README.md

 ### Chapter 4 - QUIZ

-* What was missing to allow the FortiGates to retrieve SDN connector filters
+* What was missing to allow the FortiGates to retrieve SDN connector filters?
-* Why the FortiGate is able to retrieve the SDN connector filters of its own resource group Only?
+* Why is the FortiGate only able to retrieve the SDN connector filters of its own Resource Group?
-* Why the Branch FortiGate itself able to reach the remote spoke VNET VM (10.11.1.4 and 10.12.1.4) but the Linux VM behind the Branch FortiGate is not ?
+* Why is the Branch FortiGate able to reach the remote Spoke VNETs VMs (10.11.1.4 and 10.12.1.4) but the Linux VM behind the Branch FortiGate cannot?
-* FortiGate at the Branch1 and Branch2 are both behind Azure Load Balancer (behind NAT).
-Branch1 to Branch2 traffic will successfully establish an ADVPN shortcut?
+* FortiGates at Branch1 and Branch2 site are both behind Azure Load Balancers (behind NAT).
+Will Branch1 to Branch2 traffic successfully establish an ADVPN shortcut?

 </details>

 ***
 ***

-## Chapter5 - Branch to Cloud and Branch to Branch connectivity (20min)
+## Chapter5 - Branch to Cloud and Branch to Branch Connectivity (20min)

 ***[Configuration exercise - estimated duration 20min]***